qaiswardag/go_bill_creator_app/README.md

 Go is a compiled language and JavaScript is an interpreted language.

-### Run code Compiled languages vs Interpreted language
+# Compiled and Interpreted language

-So, we need to get the source code like Go or JavaScript converted into machine code somehow before it can run on the computer.
+When getting the source code like Go or JavaScript converted into machine code somehow before it can run on the computer.

-### There are two main ways of doing this:

-what's called compiling the source code and what's called interpreting the source code.

-So, let's have a simple scenario: let's say it's just you and me.
+So, let's have a simple scenario, let's say it's just you and me.
 You have your computer, and I have my computer, and you're going to write a program that you want me to run.

-### Compiled language
+### Compiled language (Go)

 Now, with a compiled language, what happens is you write your source code, and then you have a program called a compiler that will go through that source code and create a separate file that contains the machine code, and you just give me that file.

 This end result is sometimes referred to as an executable or an executive file because I can directly execute it.
 I can now just run your program; you keep your source code, and I never see it.

+Compilation, Go source code is typically compiled into machine code.
+The Go compiler (go command) translates Go source code into machine code, producing an executable binary file that can be run directly by the target machine's processor.

+In Go, the source code is translated into machine code, specific to the target platform (like Windows, Linux, or macOS), before execution.
+This translation is done by the Go compiler (go command) into an executable binary file.
+This binary file contains instructions that the computer's processor can directly execute, making it generally faster than interpreted languages.
+Compilation typically happens before the program is executed, and the resulting binary can be run independently without needing the source code or the compiler.

-### Interpreted language
+### Interpreted language (JavaScript)

 Now, with an interpreted language, on the other hand, you don't compile your source code beforehand.